mmis1000/irc-web-log/README.md

 ## irc-log-bot

 ===========

 this is used with <a href='https://github.com/YSITD/irc-reply-bot'>irc-reply-bot</a> 's commandlog2 module

-and provides a material design styled web-log
+And provides a material design styled web-log

 ===========

 ## to install

 pre-requirement: